| Ingredient | 6 Koshian Ohagi | 6 Koshian Ohagi | 6 Kinako Ohagi | 6 Kinako Ohagi |

 | water | 5.5 oz. | 160ml | 5.5 oz. | 160ml |

 Simple ohagi consist of a ball of coarse sweet rice surrounded by a layer of sweet anko bean paste.
-Kinako ohagi are inverted, with the rice on the outside and beans on the inside, and are coated with a layer of kinako, soy flour.
+Another type of ohagi are inverted, with the rice on the outside and beans on the inside; these are coated with a layer of sesame seeds or kinako, a type of soy flour.

 Wet a cloth and wring it thoroughly, then drop the rice into it and use the cloth to roll the rice into a cylinder.